 Peers Walk Alongside You on Your Path to Recovery

-Peer support specialist model recovery, teach skills and offer supports to help people experiencing mental health challenges or substance use disorders lead meaningful lives in the community.
+Peer support specialists model recovery, teach skills, and offer support to help people experiencing mental health challenges or substance use disorders lead meaningful lives in the community.
 Peer support specialists promote recovery; enhance hope and social networking through role modeling and activation; and support existing treatment with education, empowerment, and aid in systems navigation.

 Peer supporters are people who use their experience of recovery from mental health or substance use disorders to support others in recovery.
 Combined with skills learned in formal training, their experience and institutional knowledge put them in a unique position to offer support.

 Why are peer support services important?